Quikscript

-Quikscript (also known as the Read Alphabet and Second Shaw) is an alphabet which is intended as a replacement for traditional English orthography with the Latin alphabet.
-It is a compact phonemic orthography, designed to be comfortably and quickly written.
-Quikscript has been adapted for other languages, using the same letters for phonemes absent in English phonology.
+Quikscript (also known as the Read Alphabet and Second Shaw) is a constructed alphabet intended to replace traditional English orthography.
+It is a revised version of the Shavian alphabet, designed to be written more quickly by hand than its predecessor and to be more universal.

 Origins and history

 Read organized a lengthy public testing phase of Shavian by some 500 users from around the world who spoke different dialects of English.
 Once he had analyzed the results of those tests, Read decided to revise Shavian to incorporate a number of improvements to make it both easier and faster to write.
 He called the revised alphabet "Quikscript".
 In 1966, he published the Quikscript manual which set out the alphabet's rationale, and briefly discussed different possible methods of alphabet reform.
 The manual provides comprehensive instructions regarding the use of the alphabet along with reading samples.

 Description

-Each Quikscript letter represents one, and only one, English phoneme.
-There are 25 consonants and 15 vowels, 40 letters in all.
-The letters are designed to be written easily, each requiring only one (usually curved) stroke of pen.
+Each Quikscript letter represents a single English phoneme.
+There are 25 consonants and 15 vowels, making 40 letters in all.
+The letters are designed to be written easily, each requiring only one (usually curved) pen stroke.

 Just as in the Roman alphabet, there are short letters (e.g. a, c, e, m, and n), written between the base writing line and the "upper parallel" (as Read calls it), tall letters (e.g. b, d, f, k, and t), which ascend above the top of the short letters, and deep letters (e.g. g, j, p and y), which descend below the base writing line.
 Quikscript, however, makes better use of these possibilities with 11 tall, 11 deep, and 18 short letters.
 All vowels have short letter shapes, and the most common phonemes have the simplest letter shapes.

-Similar sounding phonemes have similar letter shapes, for example:
+Similar-sounding phonemes have similar letter shapes, for example: